cowwoc/requirements.js/README.md

 * Use `assertThat()` to verify object invariants and method post-conditions.
   This results in excellent performance when assertions are disabled.
   Have your cake and eat it too!
+* Don't bother validating any constraints that are already enforced by the Typescript compiler (such as the type of a variable) unless it will result in silent failures or security vulnerabilities when violated.

 ## Related Projects